oclewx/Grvportal/README.md

 ## This tool is tested on
 llvm version 11.0.0
-clang version 11.0.0
+and clang version 11.0.0

-Note:- this tool will not work on llvm version 9.0.0
+Note:- this tool will not work on llvm version 9.0.1

-##Installation guide
+## Installation guide
 1. Go to llvm source directory (in my case it is llvm-project)
 2. Now you can directly copy the folder exeucte-nested-function in clang-tools-extra directory